HJU-Group/code-style/laravel.md

 }
 ```

-## Service Classes
+## Action Classes

-Service classes provide reusable methods for domain logic that is not input/output.
+- Action classes provide reusable method(s) for domain logic that is not input/output.

-Methods and variables should be public to help with unit testing.
+- Method(s) and variable(s) should be public to help with unit testing.

-There should be unit tests for all methods.
+- There should be unit tests for all methods.
+- Must have an execute method

 ### Example